-Ashley Graham’s 'American Beauty Star' Makeup Look Called On This $13 Drugstore Blush — EXCLUSIVE
+Ashley Graham’s Makeup Artist Swears By This $13 Drugstore Blush

 Although I’ve been a blush wearer for the majority of my adult life, I understand why it’s such a divisive product.
 Blush can go wrong quickly if you aren’t using the right shade for your skin tone, but happening upon that perfect hue isn’t the easiest of tasks.
 That’s why celebrity makeup artist Katie Jane Hughes resorts to a simple hack for natural-looking blush application — and she even used it on Ashley Graham ahead of Wed.'s American Beauty Star episode.